On the Average (Edge-)Connectivity of Minimally $k$-(Edge-)Connected Graphs: Constructions

 Before we proceed, we explain why we need a different construction than the graph $\Gamma_{k,p}$ described in the proof of Theorem~\ref{sharpness_9/8_bound_for_edges}.
 After all, it is not hard to see that the graph $\Gamma_{k,p}$ is minimally $k$-connected.
 But while the average edge-connectivity of $\Gamma_{k,p}$ is asymptotically $\frac{9}{8}k$, the average connectivity of $\Gamma_{k,p}$ is not.
 For suppose that $k\geq 3$ and $p\geq 2k$.
 Then $\{w_1,w_2, \ldots, w_{k-1}\} \cup \{w_{p-k+1}, w_{p-k+2}, \ldots, w_{p-1}\}$ is a vertex separator for $w_0$ and $w_j$ for all $j\in\{k,k+1,\ldots, p-k\}$.
 By symmetry, we have $\kappa(w_i,w_{i+j}) \le 2k-2< 3k$ for all $i\in\{0,1,\ldots, p-1\}$ and all $j\in\{k,k+1,\ldots, p-k\}$.
 It follows that the average connectivity of $\Gamma_{k,p}$ is not asymptotically $\frac{9}{8}k$.

-So we define a different family of degree-partitioned minimally $k$-connected graphs for which the upper bound given in Theorem~\ref{KappaBarBound} is attained asymptotically.
-In fact, we require two slightly different constructions; one for $k\in\{3,4,5\}$, where we compute the average connectivity by constructing internally disjoint paths, and another for $k\geq 6$, where we compute the average connectivity by considering vertex separators.
+So we define different families of degree-partitioned minimally $k$-connected graphs for which the upper bound given in Theorem~\ref{KappaBarBound} is attained asymptotically.
+We require two slightly different constructions; one for $k\in\{3,4,5\}$, where we compute the average connectivity by constructing internally disjoint paths, and another for $k\geq 6$, where we compute the average connectivity by considering vertex separators.
 We will explain why neither of these two approaches can be easily adapted to work for all $k\geq 3$.
 We begin by considering $k\in\{3,4,5\}$.

-\begin{theorem} If $k\in\{3,4,5\}$, then there is an infinite family of degree-partitioned minimally $k$-connected graphs whose average connectivity is asymptotically $\frac{9}{8}k$. \end{theorem}
+\begin{theorem} If $k\geq 3$, then there is an infinite family of degree-partitioned minimally $k$-connected graphs whose average connectivity is asymptotically $\frac{9}{8}k$. \end{theorem}